 The quality and risk management systems are focused on quality service provision and care.
-The business plan includes a mission statement and outlines current objectives.
-There is a quality and risk management processes that take a risk-based approach.
+The business, quality, risk and management plan includes a mission statement and outlines current objectives.
 Policies and procedures are current.

 The service and management ensure the best outcomes for residents and that the health and safety of residents is a priority.
 Actual and potential risks are identified and mitigated.
-The service complies with all statutory and regulatory reporting obligations and meets the requirements of the contract with Te Whatu Ora- Waitemata.
+The service complies with all statutory and regulatory reporting obligations and meets the requirements of the contract with Health New Zealand Te Whatu Ora- Waitemata.